TiezhuSun/AndroidImageRepresentation/README.md

 -  The evaluation is repeated 10 times using the holdout technique.
 -  The training, validation and test hashes are provided in `data_splits` directory.
--  To run the scripts blow, you need to extract the gray-scale images and color-scale images for goodware and malware applications in `goodware_hashes.txt` and `malware_hashes.txt` using the `apktoimages.py` script.
+-  To run the scripts blow, you need to
+   -  Extract the gray-scale images and color-scale images for goodware and malware applications in `goodware_hashes.txt` and `malware_hashes.txt` using the `apk2images.py` script.
+   -  Then organize the directory structure as ``dataset.example``

 ### Model based on Gray-scale Image